 Perform duties as requested by Program chairperson.
-Submit names to President-Elect for Committee Vice-Chairpersons for the following year.
+Submit names to President-Elect for Committee Vice-Chairpersons for the following year within 15 days of the annual meeting.

 SECRETARY-TREASURER

 Perform as required:

 - 1. Inform officers and directors of activities of the Society. - 2.
 Work with officers, Program Chairperson and Local Arrangements Committee on planning coming meeting.